BLEMAB European project: muon imaging technique applied to blast furnaces: Software simulations

+The sketch on the left in figure \ref{fig:preliminary_stand-alone-simulation} shows the geometry considered for this simulation, implementing a simplified model of the blast furnace located in the Bremen site of ArcelorMittal.The two dimensional angular distribution of muon events expected downstream the blast furnace is show at center, considering 10\,h muon events approximately.
+This distribution is based on a real free sky measurement performed with the MIMA detector and on the simulated muon transmission distribution, reported in the plot on the right side.

 In this simulation a 2$^{\circ}$ bin size is chosen both for elevation and zenith angles.
-The presence of the blast furnace in front of the muon detection system can be identified as an elongated angular region in the central part of the distribution, where the number of detected muons is significantly suppressed.
-In each bin two to three hundred traces of muons are expected after a data capture of about 24\,h, thus allowing the reconstruction of the average directional density with a statistical uncertainty of less than 10\%.
+The presence of the blast furnace in front of the muon detection system can be identified as an elongated angular region in the central part of the distributions, where the number of detected muons is significantly suppressed.

+In each bin two to three hundred muon tracks are expected after a data taking of about 24\,h in the angular region where the cohesive zone is located, allowing a measurement of muon distribution with statistical fluctuations below 10\,\% with such an angular resolution.

+Yet more precise information can be obtained integrating muon events over larger angular regions.
+Statistical fluctuations at percent level in half day are expected when observing a $10^{\circ}\,\times\,10^{\circ}$ region in the direction of the cohesive zone.